njust-winchy/originality_predict/README.md

 ## Case study

-we conduct a case study for different input and our method.
+We conduct a case study for different input and our method.
 ![2a6640a5868e6464eebc35e0cfed68b](https://github.com/njust-winchy/originality_predict/assets/108659065/623ebff2-d4d2-402e-9d71-463742fce431)

 ## Dependency packages